-'All staff should receive appropriate safeguarding and child protection training which is regularly updated.
-In addition, all staff should receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.'
+All staff should receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring at induction.
+The training should be regularly updated.
+In addition, all staff should receive safeguarding and child protection (including online safety) updates (for example, via email, e-bulletins, and staff meetings), as required, and at least annually, to continue to provide them with relevant skills and knowledge to safeguard children effectively.
+All staff should be aware of their local early help process and understand their role in it.

-'Keeping Children Safe in Education 2023'
+'Keeping Children Safe in Education 2024'